BrainDead: Production

 Singer-songwriter Jonathan Coulton wrote and performed musical recap segments of previous episodes, shown during the cold opening of each episode.
 There were exceptions to this, however: one episode instead opened with a parody commercial for "Space Bugs" in the style of prescription drug commercials in the musical style of the other recaps, while in another recap the singer, after admitting that the previous episode was too overwhelming to recap, recapped an episode of the western Gunsmoke instead.

 Episodes

 Broadcast

 The series premiered in Australia on Monday June 20, 2016, on Eleven, part of the Ten network.

 Reception

-BrainDead has received generally favorable reviews.
 On Rotten Tomatoes, the series holds a 65% approval rating based on 49 critics.
 The site's critical consensus reads: "While admittedly uneven, BrainDead remains a charmingly idealistic sign of the political times".
-On Metacritic, the show holds a 61 out of 100 Metascore based on 37 reviews, indicating "generally favorable reviews".
+On Metacritic, the show holds a 61 out of 100 score based on 37 reviews, indicating "generally favorable reviews".

 On its cancellation, Robert King, the show's creator said, "It was a show that was trying to be as weird and anti-network as could be, and it was probably a mistake to do that on a network.
 But I loved that show."